hullw-lab/MIND_news/README.md

 ## 2. Methodology Note on Train/Validation Split

-**Why this section exists:** the canonical MIND-small dataset ships with separate train and dev files, but the authoritative source was unavailable during this project, requiring a different validation strategy.
+**Why this section exists:** The canonical MIND-small dataset ships with separate train and dev files, but the authoritative source was unavailable during this project, requiring a different validation strategy.

 ### The sourcing problem

-In mid-2024 Microsoft disabled public access to the original MIND Azure blob at `https://mind201910small.blob.core.windows.net/release/`.
-This is documented in GitHub issue [recommenders-team/recommenders#2133](https://github.com/recommenders-team/recommenders/issues/2133) and affects every tutorial that references the canonical URLs — Microsoft's own Azure Open Datasets documentation still links to the dead endpoint as of this writing.
-Alternative mirrors (Kaggle's `arashnic/mind-news-dataset`, plus one direct-download source) were tried; all contained the train file mislabeled as `MINDsmall_dev.zip`.
-Per Microsoft's own documentation the real dev file should be ~30 MB with 73,152 rows covering Nov 15–22; every available file was 92 MB with 156,965 rows covering Nov 9–14 (i.e. a copy of the train file).
+Microsoft disabled public access to the original MIND Azure blob at `https://mind201910small.blob.core.windows.net/release/`.
+Kaggle only had the training set and the official MIND website's validation set was just a duplicate of the training.
 ### The fix: temporal 75/25 holdout

 Rather than train and evaluate on the same data, I implemented a temporal 75/25 split of the real train file: the first 117,723 impressions (Nov 9 through Nov 10) became the training set, and the last 39,242 impressions (Nov 11 through Nov 14) became the held-out validation set.
 This is a proper temporal holdout — the model is trained on earlier impressions and evaluated on later impressions it has never seen.
 All results in this report come from this clean split, not from in-sample evaluation.
 The script that performs the split is included in the repository as `create_temporal_split.py`.